 Cracking is the most common type of concrete damage.
 While most cracks can be repaired with fillers and sealants, some are recurring.
 Working cracks are caused by regular movement underneath the slab.
 Sealing it will only be a temporary fix and the crack will reappear.
 The best and more inexpensive solution is to score or engrave along the crack and include it in the design.
 This way, the crack is left open and the slab has enough room to move naturally.

 4. Concrete Staining

 Ugly stains are unavoidable, especially on a driveway.
 Oil and grease stains can be quite an eyesore.
 No matter how hard you scrub, stains will barely leave the surface.
 Adding color to the slab is the best way to cover up or disguise stubborn stains.
-Concrete stains penetrate past the surface and leave a color that is vibrant and long-lasting.
+Concrete stains done by professionals penetrate past the surface and leave a color that is vibrant and long-lasting.
 This is also ideal for covering up any discoloration that concrete slabs naturally go through.